BarryLzc/Cahoot/README.md

 # Cahoot

-1. Cahoot is a free learning platform based game
+Cahoot is a simple Golang program, and free learning platform based game